6 signs of spring in Fargo

 5. Food trucks

 Food trucks are starting to show up around Fargo-Moorhead at breweries and around Downtown Fargo.
-With so many different street foods to choose from, you’ll have to get out there and try one in the nice weather.
+With so many street foods, you’ll have to get out and try one in the nice weather.

 6. More dogs outside

 Once the snow melts, people start getting out on the trails and sidewalks in the FM area (as they should!).
-This means that dog-lovers can rejoice and enjoy some puppy snuggles on their walks.
-There are also tons of dog-friendly places to check out if you’re looking for places to bring your furry pal.
+This means dog-lovers can rejoice and enjoy puppy snuggles on their walks.
+There are also many dog-friendly places to visit if you’re looking for places to bring your furry pal.